Embracing HTTPS at ClickView

 What does this mean for me?

 Most people won’t notice any difference when using ClickView.
-One thing to check, before 1st February 2019, is that you are running Local Cache 2.
+One thing to check is that you are running Local Cache 2.
 Local Cache 2 supports HTTPS out of the box, meaning that all your videos will be streamed securely.
 Local Cache 2 is already available in the latest version of ClickView Publisher 6.2.
-If you don’t have Publisher 6.2, the best thing you can do before February is download Local Cache 2.
+If you don’t have Publisher 6.2, the best thing you can do is download Local Cache 2.

 How do I know if I am using HTTPS?